navipartner/docs/content/en/docs/ecommerce/shopify/how-to/retail_voucher_integration_area/index.md

 type: docs
 ---

-If the adequate setup is performed, retail vouchers sold in offline shops can be redeemed both on POS and in Shopify.
+If the adequate setup is performed, retail vouchers purchased in offline shops and in Shopify can be redeemed in Shopify.
 The integration can be enabled for each individual retail voucher type.

   {{< alert icon="📝" text="Retail vouchers are created as gift cards in Shopify."/>}}